Urge Latin America to Counter Hezbollah & Other Terror Groups

 Sign the petition calling on the OAS and its member states to take action.

-Nearly a quarter-century after Hezbollah and Iran murdered 100 Latin Americans in attacks against the Argentina Jewish community center AMIA, and a Panamanian passenger jet, the threat of Islamist terrorism is once again growing in Latin America.
+A quarter-century after Hezbollah and Iran murdered 85 people during the bombing of the Argentine Jewish community center AMIA, the threat of Islamist terrorism remains a threat Latin America.

 Sign AJC’s petition urging the Organization of American States (OAS) and its member states to strengthen their fight against terrorism.